Make Awesome DIY Kid Halloween Costumes

 I cut the body out of two large pieces of black felt so that when I hot glued them together on the sides it would fit like a sleeveless shirt.
 Do not hot glue the sides together at this time.
 I made the arm and neck holes a little larger than normal so that he could wear a black sweat suit underneath.
 I put a slit at the back of the neck so it would be easier to put on.
 Then, I folded over and hot glued all of the seams (other than the bottom edge) I made the whole thing long enough so that when I folded it up and hot glued it inside and filled it with pillow stuffing it would still come to about his knees.

-I then took eight strips of felt 2 1/2 times as wide as I wanted the spider legs to be and slightly longer than I wanted (not too long - I didn't want him to trip on them) and hot glued all the way down the long edge and one of the short edges.
+Then I took eight strips of felt 2 1/2 times as wide as I wanted the spider legs to be and slightly longer than I wanted (not too long – I didn’t want him to trip on them) and hot glued all the way down the long edge and one of the short edges.
 I then turned them inside out and filled it with pillow stuffing.

 I attached 4 of these on either side of the seams of the shirt piece and hot glued them in place, then hot glued the sides together.
-I then hot glued the bottom edge of the shirt piece up on the inside making a pocket which I filled with pillow stuffing.
+Then I hot glued the bottom edge of the shirt piece up on the inside making a pocket which I filled with pillow stuffing.
 I then made a large oval out of red felt and glued it to the front of the costume.

 I made a hat out of the same black felt as the costume.
-I measured one of his regular hats and made two halves which I glued together making a peak at the top of the head and made strips which came down under his chin.
+Then I measured one of his regular hats and made two halves which I glued together making a peak at the top of the head and made strips which came down under his chin.
 I folded over and glued all of the seams.

 I made two circles of red felt for eyes with block dots of fleece in the center of each and glued them to the top of the hat.
-I used Velcro at the back of the neckline to hold the slit that ran down the back together and at the chin to keep the hat on.
+Then I used Velcro at the back of the neckline to hold the slit that ran down the back together and at the chin to keep the hat on.